 Keep reading to learn the top ways for how to promote your music right here, and make some bank at the same time.

-How to Promote Your Music Old School
+How to Get Your Music Heard: Old School

 Social media is an excellent tool when it comes to promoting your music, but you shouldn’t rely on it as your sole marketing source that will generate income.
 Start with the old school methods of music promotion, and then use social media and digital trends to take those methods to the next level with wider markets.